The deadline for applications for the Masters Scholarship 2021-22 is Friday 25th June 2021.

 - employed as a qualified teacher, teaching assistant or HLTA in a school in the UK;

-– intending to take a part-time Masters-level Certificate, Diploma or full Masters programme, that relates directly to the teaching of religion and worldviews in your classroom and school.
-More detail about this criterion is given in the following section;
+- intending to take a part-time Masters-level Certificate, Diploma or complete Masters programme, that relates directly to the teaching of religion and worldviews in your classroom and school;

 - intending your accredited study to directly lead to development, innovation and improvement in religion and worldviews in your school, local area or region and/or nationally;